 "Historically speaking, cats, unlike dogs, have not been domesticated to obey humans' orders.
 Rather, they seem to take the initiative in human-cat interaction," the paper reads.

-While dogs were bred over thousands of years to respond to commands, the authors say that cats never needed to learn to obey human orders.
+While dogs were bred over thousands of years to respond to commands, the authors say cats never needed to learn to obey human orders.

 The study further notes that although "dogs are perceived by their owners as being more affectionate than cats, dog owners and cat owners do not differ significantly in their reported attachment level to their pets."